Is that real blood? What is the nature of reality? When can I have an ice cream?

 /ˈhæm.lət/

-Hamlet is the most famous Shakespearean tragedy.
+Hamlet is the most famous tragedy in the world.
 So what does The Tragedy of Hamlet teach us?

 The Tragedy of Hamlet teaches us not to think too much, because Hamlet thinks loads and it gets him absolutely nowhere.
-For example, Hamlet can be spotted next to an open grave, thinking about a skull.
+Hamlet can be spotted thinking all over the place, for example, next to an open grave.
+Here he encounters a skull.
 We soon learn that this skull is the skull of a jester called Yorick.
-Hamlet notices that the skull has lost its lips, so it can’t tell jokes any more - note here the unfunny nature of tragedy.
+Hamlet observes that the skull has lost its lips, so it can’t tell jokes any more - note here the unfunny nature of tragedy.
 Hamlet also remembers how the skull used to have lips and how he used to kiss those lips when he was little - ‘I know not how oft’.
-But Hamlet doesn’t kiss anyone over the whole course of the play.
+But Hamlet doesn’t kiss anyone any more.
 He just thinks about kissing.
 We call this his ‘tragic flaw’.

 tragic flaw :